nicholaswilde/solar-battery-charger/test/blink/README.md

 ### Circuit

-Use the internal red LED.
+Use the built in red LED.

 ![](./images/circuit.png)